Don’t do anything stupid, Caroline Flack’s mum tells Phillip Schofield

-‘Don’t do anything stupid’, Caroline Flack’s mum tells Phillip Schofield after bombshell interview
+‘Don’t do anything stupid’: Caroline Flack’s mum warns Phillip Schofield after bombshell interview

 Christine Flack claims ITV has not learnt lessons from her daughter’s suicide

-The mother of former television host Caroline Flack, who took her own life, has issued a heartfelt plea to Phillip Schofield: “Wait to see what happens and don’t do anything stupid.”
+The mother of the late television host Caroline Flack, who took her own life three years ago, has issued a heartfelt plea to Phillip Schofield: “Wait to see what happens and don’t do anything stupid.”

-The disgraced ex-This Morning host has hinted at having suicidal thoughts, saying his daughters had saved his life after he admitted having lied to his bosses to cover up his affair with a younger colleague.
+The disgraced former This Morning host has hinted at having suicidal thoughts, saying that his daughters saved his life after he admitted having lied to his bosses to cover up his affair with a younger colleague.

-Schofield compared himself to the former Love Island presenter, who killed herself in 2020 after learning she would be prosecuted for allegedly assaulting her boyfriend.
+Schofield compared himself to the former Love Island presenter, who died by suicide in 2020 after learning she would be prosecuted for allegedly assaulting her boyfriend.

 When asked in a BBC interview how he was feeling, Schofield said: “I think I understand how Caroline Flack felt.”

-Christine Flack claimed ITV had not learnt lessons from her daughter’s death and alleged the channel “treats presenters as commodities”.
+Christine Flack, Caroline’s mother, claimed that ITV had not learnt lessons from her daughter’s death, and alleged that the channel “treats presenters as commodities”.

 “What am I going to do with my days?
 I see nothing ahead of me but blackness, and sadness, and regret, and remorse, and guilt.
 I did something very wrong, and then I lied about it consistently.”

-When asked about Schofield’s facing the constant coverage on BBC Newsnight, Ms Flack said that was how Caroline felt.
+When asked about Schofield’s comments on BBC Newsnight, Ms Flack said that was how Caroline felt.
+“Every day she would try to be a bit stronger, which I should imagine Phillip is.
+But you get more and more thrown at you.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up